zoearen/dig245-hello-world/README.md

 ### Setup

+1. Create a fork of this repository on Github.com
-1. Fork this repository and clone it to your `critical-web-design` folder on your machine.
+1. Clone your new fork to the `critical-web-design` folder on your machine (Open with Github Desktop)

 ### Code